cedar-policy/cedar-docs/docs/schema.md

 Specifies the data type and attributes that are needed to define entities of this type.

-A `shape` must include a `type` specification, with a value that names one of the [Cedar supported data types](syntax-datatypes.md).
+Each attribute defined in a `shape` must include a `type` specification, with a value that names one of the [Cedar supported data types](syntax-datatypes.md).
 The following example shows a simple shape.

 ```
 "Age": {